rosedu/site/aboutus.markdown

 ### Supporting Member of the ROSEdu Association

-If you want a formal recognition of your contributions to our activites and adherence to our mission and values we invite you to join the [ROSEdu Association](http://www.rosedu.org/legal/) as a supporting member.
+If you want a formal recognition of your contributions to our activities and adherence to our mission and values we invite you to join the [ROSEdu Association](http://www.rosedu.org/legal/) as a supporting member.

 In order to become a supporting member of the Association you must have proven your abilities in the community and have to:
 * Read the [Status of the Association](https://docs.google.com/document/d/1dNK9OBY0ilfq68GscWe9auYFkmJy5_w1N1qdciTw5b0/pub).